NHSDigital/dtos-solution-architecture/README.md

 Once running, access the live view at http://localhost:8080

+#### Make changes to the model

+Work has been carried out to try and break out the component services into separate folders to improve the maintainability of the files.
+The large workspace.dsl was becoming unmanageable.

+Each product now has it's own folder.
+Within which there are 3 files (model, view, relationships).
+Additionally there is a docs folder which a base markdown file.

+It should be possible to isolate changes so there are fewer changes to the main workspace.dsl.

+##### Relationships

+Because of the hierarchical nature of the dsl file, relationships become problematic.
+As a convention, the relationships within the sub folders should only contain 2 types of relationship

+- Where the product initiates a request to another service
+- Where a User or Staff member interacts with the product

 ### 2. Event Catalog

 The Event Catalog is located in the `/eventcatalog/nhse-screening-catalog` directory and contains documentation for system events.
 Each event is documented with its schema and related information.